KitanGarcia/soled/README.md

 5. Navigate to **/app**.
     1. Run `npm install` or `yarn install`.
 This should install all the packages that are required by our frontend.
     2. Run `npm run dev` or `yarn run dev`.
-    3. If there is an error stating that a module is missing, run `npm install <name_of_missing_package>`.
-For example, `npm install @project-serum/anchor`.
+    3. If there is an error stating that a module is missing, run `npm/yarn install <name_of_missing_package>`.
+For example, `npm/yarn install @project-serum/anchor`.
-  3. While `npm run dev` is running, open a browser and navigate to `http://localhost:3000/`.
+  3. While `npm/yarn run dev` is running, open a browser and navigate to `http://localhost:3000/`.
    Once there, the app should be working and ask you to connect your wallet.
 Once you have done so, you should be able to see the homepage and be able to create Courses and Instructors.
       1. If it doesn't allow you to create a Course or Instructor, it may be because you need SOL in your wallet.
 And/Or it could be because your wallet is not on the correct "net."
 Since we're testing this code on devnet, make sure that the wallet you're using to connect to the app is also on devnet.